enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 # Theming Configuration Guide

-#### Prerequisites:
+## Overview
+The `@enigmatry/entry-components` library comes with generator mixin which simplifies project theming by eliminating the need for extensive custom styling   While it comes with default settings, it offers the flexibility to be configured to meet the unique requirements of each project.
+A wide range of properties can be leveraged to introduce varied style changes when configured appropriately.
+The guide provides a detailed walkthrough of this process.

+## Prerequisites
 Ensure that the following libraries are installed:
  `@enigmatry/entry-components`
  `@enigmatry/entry-form`

-The `@enigmatry/entry-components` library comes with generator mixin which simplifies project theming by eliminating the need for extensive custom styling   While it comes with default settings, it offers the flexibility to be configured to meet the unique requirements of each project.
-A wide range of properties can be leveraged to introduce varied style changes when configured appropriately.
-The guide provides a detailed walkthrough of this process.

-### Folder structure
+## Project structure

 We need separate file for including theme related style files.
 By our [SCSS coding standard](https://wiki.enigmatry.com/en/standards-and-guidelines/sass-coding-standard) it should be inside `styles/partials/vendors/libraries` subfolder.
 Create entry subfolder if it isn't already defined in project.The entry subfolder should contain the following SCSS partials: